clartaq/cwiki/resources/private/md/About_the_Editor.md

 ### When You are Done ###

-When you are finished with your writing, click the "Done" button at the bottom of the page.
+When you are finished with your writing, click the "Done" button at the left end of the toolbar.
 If there are unsaved changes, CWiki will ask you to confirm your choice.

 ## Tips ##